-You can use technology to assist you with a number of tasks and activities, as well as to improve your safety and monitor your health.
+You can use devices and technology to assist you with a number of tasks and activities, as well as to improve your safety and monitor your health.

 Assistive technology encompasses a wide range of products, from pillbox alarms (which remind you to take medication) to smart safety equipment (that can detect falls and signs of illness).

-An information sheet on the different types of supportive aids and how they can help you throughout your dementia journey, by supporting your independence and reducing the risk of dangerous situations.
+Download this help sheet for information on the different types of supportive aids and how they can help you throughout your dementia journey, by supporting your independence and reducing the risk of dangerous situations.

 Disclaimer: The information about providers and services contained on this website does not constitute endorsement or recommendation by BNPHN.
 Please consult your own professional advisor for all advice concerning medical or financial matters in connection with the services needed.
 BNPHN assumes no liability of any kind for the content of any information transmitted to or received by any person in connection with the person's use of the website.

-A list of dementia-friendly assistive technology (and where to find them) to help support independence, reduce carer stress and risk of accidents.
+Alzheimer’s WA have compiled a list of dementia-friendly assistive technology (and where to find them) to help support independence, reduce carer stress and lessen risk of accidents.

 A free online tool that enables you to create a personalised and practical information kit that will support navigating a dementia diagnosis.

 A not-for-profit organisation that gifts service dogs to people in need.
-Through special training, an assistance dog is taught to respond to cues in ways that promote confidence and independence for people living with dementia.
+Assistance dogs can promote confidence and independence for people living with dementia.
 They can offer support and companionship when at home or out in the community.
-This organisation is registered under the NDIS.
 Long wait periods apply.

 Supportive aids